natenka/pyneng-book-en/docs/source/book/06_control_structures/3_while.rst

             print('Password for user {} is set'.format( username ))
             password_correct = True

-In this case, the **while** loop is useful because it returns the script back to the beginning of the checks and allows the password to be typed again but does not require the script to restart.
+In this case, **while** loop is useful because it returns script back to the beginning of checks and allows password to be typed again but does not require script to restart.

-Now the script works like this:
+Now script works like this:

 ::